adhocmaster/Practical_RL/learning-log.md

 ### CEM with scikit-learn deep learning (NOT finished yet)
 1. MLPClassifier has a partial_fit method which retains weights. fit method reinitializes weights
 2. We can record gym rendered videos with gym.wrappers.Monitor.

+### Gym
+Some environments have 200 tick limit.
+We can remove the time limit wrapper by using gym.make('envName').env (the base environment does not have any time limit)

+### Faster Training with Joblib

+We can parallelize espisode creationg using joblib!
+[More here](https://www.coiled.io/blog/sklearn-joblib-dask)